 WAF Security Models

-• Dynamic Applications: Web applications that produce frequently changing variables like users, URLs, directories, parameters and cookies, require constant, manual rule-based tuning to account for these changes.
+• Dynamic applications: Web applications that produce frequently changing variables like users, URLs, directories, parameters and cookies, require constant, manual rule-based tuning to account for these changes.

-• Constant Management: Failure to stay on top of this policy type will result in high level of false positives, preventing users from accessing the app with legitimate intentions.
+• Constant management: Failure to stay on top of this policy type will result in high level of false positives, preventing users from accessing the app with legitimate intentions.

 With this model, all HTTP(s) traffic is allowed, except for requests matching deployed policies created to identify malicious traffic.
 This method keeps a library of known and probable threats using the latest threat intelligence.
-For example, a black-listing firewall can spot malware, spyware, and injection code contained within the requests by scrutinizing the content and behavior of traffic.
-Access is the default unless traffic matches any defined criteria where it is dropped.

 In this model, the organization uses a combination of positive and negative security measures.
 This model looks to combine the best elements of each.
-Hybrid security selects overly restrictive rulesets in areas of high risk or consistent traffic, while using less restrictive rules on dynamic sections or areas of lower risk.
+Hybrid security selects overly restrictive rulesets in areas of high risk or consistent traffic, while uses less restrictive rules on dynamic sections or areas of lower risk.

 Types of WAFs